Diatom33/CoxeterBot/README.md

 # CoxeterBot
 Python Discord bot which converts linearized ASCII Coxeter-Dynkin Diagrams into graphical ones.

-Hello from the Polytopes Discord server!
+Hello from the Polytope Discord server!